pytorch/pytorch/docs/source/notes/amp_examples.rst

                 output = model(input)
                 loss = loss_fn(output, target)

-            # Scales the loss, and calls backward() on the scaled loss to create scaled gradients.
+            # Scales loss.
+Calls backward() on scaled loss to create scaled gradients.
-            # Running backward() under autocast is not necessary or recommended.
+            # Backward passes under autocast are not necessary or recommended.
             # Backward ops run in the same precision that autocast used for corresponding forward ops.
             scaler.scale(loss).backward()